Police clear pro-Palestinian protest camp and arrest 33 at DC campus as mayor's hearing is canceled

 Some colleges have tried tactics from appeasement to threats of disciplinary action to clear the way for commencements.

-And police moved in Tuesday night to break up an encampment at the University of Massachusetts.
-Video from the scene in Amherst showed an hours-long operation as dozens of police officers in riot gear systematically tearing down tents and taking protesters into custody.
-The operation continued into early Wednesday.

-UMass Chancellor Javier Reyes said he ordered the sweep after discussions over a wide range of demands failed to yield an agreement to dismantle the encampment and engage in “constructive discussions.”
+In Amherst, UMass police said 109 people had been booked and charges were pending for about 25 others.
+School Chancellor Javier Reyes said he ordered the sweep after discussions over a wide range of demands failed to yield an agreement to dismantle the encampment and engage in “constructive discussions.”

 A week ago, the George Washington encampment was host to a somewhat chaotic visit from several Republican members of the House oversight panel who criticized the protests and condemned Bowser’s refusal at that point to send in police.